joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6064952/2025/01/20/ben-johnson-hired-bears-head-coach/

 **Trump Announces a Raft of Measures to Promote Fossil Fuels**\
-`The president said at his inauguration he would declare an energy “emergency,” open new land to drilling and end federal support for electric cars.`\
+`The president said he would declare an energy “emergency,” open new land to drilling and end support for electric cars.
+His pivot to oil and gas comes after the hottest year in recorded history.`\
 https://nytimes.com/2025/01/20/climate/trump-emergency-oil-gas.html

 **Trump says he’ll take action to rename the Gulf of Mexico.
 It might not be that easy.**\